Skip to main content

 3. The direct decomposition of methane into hydrogen gas and solid carbon can require significantly less energy than water electrolysis and does not emit CO2.
 This process, known as methane pyrolysis, is usually used to produce valuable carboneous material at high temperatures.
 But, with adaptations it can address the energy transition.

 Sakowin's main objective is to contribute to the energy transition with a sustainable solution to produce a clean hydrogen for use as a fuel in industrial processes and to co-produce CO2-free solid carbon (carbon black).
-To this end, Sakowin is developing a highly energy efficient methane plasmalysis (methane pyrolysis using a plasma source) equipment based on microwave excited plasma at atmospheric pressure to produce hydrogen and solid carbon using natural gas (NG) or biomethane as feedstock, hence removing the GHG emission.
+To this end, Sakowin is developing a highly energy efficient methane plasmalysis (methane pyrolysis using a plasma source) equipment based on microwave excited plasma at atmospheric pressure to produce hydrogen and solid carbon using natural gas (NG) or biomethane as feedstock, hence capturing carbon before combustion and removing the GHG emission.

 Sakowin's equipment is compact, modular and stackable.
 It can be integrated into existing industrial and gas infrastructures for on-site and on-demand production, with capacity that can be easily adapted to a wide range of industries and facilities.